WRITER/BRIEF ASSASSIN FOR HIRE | 415.450.1606 | NEDWORDS516@GMAIL.COM

-Municipal bond insurance ads are about as hilarious as...municipal bond insurance.
-But recently, we had a chance to bring a little levity to the category by highlighting our client's air-tight guarantee.
+Municipal bond insurance ads are about as hilarious as municipal bond insurance.
+But recently, we had a chance to bring some levity to the category by highlighting our client's air-tight guarantee.

 The Financial Communications Society Awards took notice:

 Digital Media: Display/Rich Media Single-Assured Guaranty “Leap of Faith” - GOLD Digital Media: Display/Rich Media Single-Assured Guaranty “Guaranteed” - BRONZE Television Campaign-Assured Guaranty TV Campaign - SILVER Television Single-Assured Guaranty “Leap of Faith” - BRONZE Print Single-Assured Guaranty “Strength” - SILVER Print Single-Assured Guaranty “Experience” - BRONZE